jk367/personal_website/content/photos/demuri.md

 ---

-Demuri was a photographer who lived in dubai but flew into georgia every weekend to party at bassiani.
+Demuri was a photographer who lived in Dubai but flew into Georgia every weekend to party at bassiani.
 He was a super cool guy, really wild tattoos.
 Very sweet to me.